Stat-Cook/pid.pos/paper.md

 in the redaction of PID.

-Where a PID report has been ran, the resulting data frame can be passed to the function `report_as_rules_template` which will convert the report to a csv file with three headings:
+Where a PID report has been ran, the resulting data frame can be passed to the function `report_to_replacement_rules` which will convert the report to a csv file with three headings:

 -   `If` - the sentence pattern which, if it matches, the replacement is applied